Workineh-Wogaso/Sales_Management/README.md

-Sales Management system project by Workineh Wogaso Gaga from Cohort 5 of ALX
+Sales Management system project by Workineh Wogaso Gaga from Cohort 5 of ALX.